 The University Honors Program (UHP) is an all-university program, enrolling undergraduate students from the Colleges of Arts and Sciences, Business Administration, Communication, Education, Engineering, Health Sciences and Nursing, with a focus on experiential and interdisciplinary learning, undergraduate research and a broad and rigorous core curriculum shaped by Jesuit humanist ideals.

 Students apply to and are admitted to Core Honors before they enter Marquette.
-Core Honors consists of eight Core Honors courses plus three Honors Seminars, the majority of which are completed in students’ first two years.
-Core Honors courses are either courses created by departments specifically for the UHP, or Honors versions of courses also offered to non-Honors students.
-Most Core Honors courses meet requirements in the University Core of Common Studies taken by almost all undergraduate students at Marquette.
+Core Honors consists of eight Core Honors courses, the majority of which are completed in students’ first two years.
+Core Honors courses are either courses created specifically for the UHP, or Honors versions of departmental courses also offered to non-Honors students.
+Almost all Core Honors courses meet requirements in the Marquette Core Curriculum (MCC) taken by all undergraduate students at Marquette.

 Core Honors Courses

-The remaining three required Core Honors courses are chosen from the following:
+The remaining three required Core Honors courses are chosen from the following (19 credit hours):

 |BIOL 1001H||Honors General Biology 1||3|